 Nonetheless, bucks parties are strange events.
 All that testosterone in one place, all these fathers and husbands and boyfriends and lovers all sitting round the same table/standing around the same bar.
 And it always begins with the small talk:

-"Ah, Chook, it's been ages mate, what's news?"
+"Ah, Chook, it's been ages mate, what's news?"or

 "Well, I've got three kids and work's kicking goals"